jbrache/notebooks-auto-shutdown/README.md

 # Notebooks Auto Shutdown

-This template demonstrates how to shutdown a Vertex AI [user-managed notebook](https://cloud.google.com/vertex-ai/docs/workbench/user-managed/introduction) (UmN) after a specified number of seconds.
+This template demonstrates how to shutdown Vertex AI [user-managed notebooks](https://cloud.google.com/vertex-ai/docs/workbench/user-managed/introduction) (UmN) after a specified number of seconds.
 This is also extended to be able to operate at the organization level, scanning for all projects, inspecting notebook metadata values to make a decision on whether to shutdown a notebook instance.
 For examples, you can setup your notebooks to shutdown after 8 hours from starting up.

 **Important:** By default, the Cloud Function inspects a specific UmN metadata value for the timer threshold:
 * `auto-shutdown-seconds`